Kaspar-Holding/SFP-ROA/README.md

 - Advisor Compliance:
 1. Added Form Status on Sidebar.
 2. Name undefined bug resolved.
+3. Updating Commission, Lump Sum and Premium on refer.
 - Tasks:
 1. Updated to call it a day before it.
 - Deployment on Staging and Production